smirarab/sepp/tutorial/tipp-tutorial.md

 If you don't have root access, remove the `sudo` part and instead  use  `--user` option.
 Alternativley, you can `--prefix` to install in a different location, but that different location needs to be part of your `PYTHONPATH` environmental variable.

-5. Run the following command:
+5. Run the following command from the SEPP directory:

 ```